-Platforms and Software, FSD (Financial Services and Data) Experian say forward-looking companies will centralise fraud, credit risk and compliance functions Redefining risk management: Driving growth in financial services through credit, fraud, and compliance convergence, Experian 2024 The convergence trend: Banks are starting to navigate fraud mitigation, compliance management, and credit risk simultaneously Integrating digital identity Al will play a transformative role in banking As financial institutions unify their fraud, credit risk, and compliance efforts, digital identity emerges as the linchpin that ties these converged functions together.
+say forward-looking companies will centralize fraud, credit risk and compliance functions Redefining risk management: Driving growth in financial services through credit, fraud, and compliance convergence, Experian 2024 management, and credit risk simultaneously Integrating digital identity As financial institutions unify their fraud, credit risk, and compliance efforts, digital identity emerges as the linchpin that ties these converged functions together.
 Identity verification is central to fraud prevention, ensuring individuals are who they claim to be.
 Reducing friction for consumers to achieve portfolio growth is a key aspect of the convergence trend, and a robust digital identity framework is essential for its success.
-Fraudsters are adopting increasingly sophisticated methods that capitalise on advancements in GenAl and the availability of personal data, posing unprecedented challenges to financial institutions.
+Fraudsters are adopting increasingly sophisticated methods that capitalize on advancements in GenAI and the availability of personal data, posing unprecedented challenges to financial institutions.
 Juniper predicts global digital identification spending will grow by: